County Championship: Origin of concept

 It is difficult to know when the concept of a county championship originated.
 While early matches were often between teams named after counties, they were not the club teams the usage would imply today.
 Rowland Bowen states in his history that the earliest usage of the term "County Championship" occurred in 1837 re a match between Kent and Nottingham Cricket Club which for the purposes of that match was called Nottinghamshire.
 That may be so re the actual terminology but closer examination of the sources does indicate a much earlier expression of the idea.

 The earliest known inter-county match was in 1709 between Kent and Surrey but match results are unknown until the 1720s.
 The first time a source refers to the superiority of one county is in respect of a match between Edwin Stead's XI from Kent and Sir William Gage's XI from Sussex at Penshurst Park in August 1728.
-Stead's side won by an unknown margin and the source states that "this was the third time this summer that the Kent men have been too expert for those of Sussex".
-The following year, Gage's team "turned the scales" and defeated Stead's side, prompting a source to remark that "(the scale of victory) for some years past has been generally on the Kentish side".
+Stead's team won by an unknown margin and the source states that "this was the third time this summer that the Kent men have been too expert for those of Sussex".
+The following year, Gage's team "turned the scales" and defeated Stead's team, prompting a source to remark that "(the scale of victory) for some years past has been generally on the Kentish side".
 In 1730, a newspaper referred to the "Kentish champions".

 These statements indicate that inter-county matches had been played for many years previously and that there was keen rivalry with each team seeking ascendancy.